STA198F2021/website/content/home/syllabus.md

 - You *never* owe me personal information about your health (mental or physical), but you're always welcome to talk to me.
 If I can’t help, I likely know someone who can.

-- I want you to learn lots of things from this class, but I primarily want you to stay healthy, balanced, and grounded during this crisis.
+- I want you to learn lots of things from this class, but I primarily want you to stay healthy, balanced, and grounded during the semester.
 ]